telekom-mms/.github/README.md

 It should run on `pull_request`.

-The action setup Go, make login to your hosting plattform if needed, prepares the test setup and run the tests.
-For further infomation about the used action for the tests see [terratest-action](https://github.com/T-Systems-MMS/terratest-action).
+The action sets up Go, logs into to your hosting platform if needed, prepares the test setup and runs the tests.
+For further information about the used action for the tests see [terratest-action](https://github.com/T-Systems-MMS/terratest-action).

 #### Inputs